COVID-19 Fines in NSW

 Around 38.5% of those issued a COVID-19 fine were young adults between the ages of 18-29.
 22.9% were adults in their 30s.
 16.8% were in there 40s.
 12.8% were people over the age of 50.
 8% of breaches were by children between the age of 10-17.

 Interestingly enough, men amounted to 75% of recipients of COVID-19 fine.

 You can check out our previous article about COVID-19 fines here.
-We discuss the NSW Police issuing on-the-spot fines for individuals and businesses for breaching COVID-19 health orders, the options available to you if you are unfortunate enough to receive one and the alarming number of individuals who received a fine and had yet to pay it.
+We discuss the NSW Police issuing on-the-spot fines for individuals and businesses for breaching COVID-19 health orders.
+The options available to you if you are unfortunate enough to receive one.
+The alarming number of individuals who received a fine and had yet to pay it.

-If you or someone you know has recently been issued with an infringement notice, and the fine or circumstances warrant challenging it (financially or on principle), we encourage you to contact our office so we can advise you on the prospects of successfully challenging the notice.
+If you or someone you know has recently been issued with an infringement notice, the fine or circumstances warrant challenging it… We encourage you to contact our office.
+Green & Associates can advise you on the prospects of successfully challenging the notice.